 How common is POI?

 In Premature Ovarian Insufficiency: How Common Is Premature Ovarian Insufficiency?
-You and Your Hormones, An Education Resource From the (United States) Society for Endocrinology elaborate on:
+You and Your Hormones, the (United States) Society for Endocrinology elaborate on:

 POI and Periods